-NCDCM CAMAgram, 2nd-3rd Quarters 2014
+NCDCM CAMAgram, 1st and 2nd Quarters 2015

-As always, we hope that you will share this newsletter with colleagues and friends, and let us know if you have any suggestions for future newsletters.
+We hope that you have a safe and enjoyable summer, and as always, we hope that you will share this newsletter with colleagues and friends, and let us know if you have any suggestions for future newsletters.
 If you would like to have your name added or removed from the email list, please email your request to Michele.Walker@ncdenr.gov.
 Additional coastal program information can also be found on our website, http://www.nccoastalmanagement.net.

-Braxton Davis, Director, NC Division of Coastal Management
+Braxton Davis, Director, N.C.
+Division of Coastal Management

 In this Issue: